 Building out that community also sets you up for cross-selling.
 According to Forbes, 36% of beauty product consumers said they are more likely to buy a product if they’ve personally sampled it.
 Build samples into your marketing strategy by sending trial sizes in your shipments and offering up free samples as incentives for new subscribers.

 Free samples are one of the most powerful tools in your buyer retention arsenal: it creates an easy path for cross-selling and upselling.
 Sampling, paired with your buyers’ fear of missing out (FOMO) on new products, keeps them coming back to your brand again and again.

 Understanding your target audience is an ongoing pursuit.
 If you want to be competitive in the beauty and cosmetics industry, you have to intimately understand what buyers value, why they hold those values, and the specific benefits they’re looking for in the products they choose.

-We cover all of these aspects of beauty industry consumer behavior and more in our webinar, Retail industry trends and eCommerce agility in 2021.
+We cover all of these aspects of beauty industry consumer behavior and more in our webinar, Retail industry trends and eCommerce agility.
 Don’t miss it—if your goal is to give buyers exactly what they want, you need to understand why they want today’s trending products.